CGCooke/CGCooke.github.io/posts/2021-03-22-Training-Object-Detection-Models-On-Synthetic-Data.md

 ```

-Let's write some helper functions for data augmentation/transformation, which leverages the functions in `references/detection` that we have just copied:
+Let's write some helper functions for data augmentation/transformation, which leverage the functions in `references/detection` that we have just copied:

 ```python
 from engine import train_one_epoch, evaluate